skoolkid/skoolkit/sphinx/source/man/sna2ctl.py.rst

   Write lower case hexadecimal addresses.

 -m, --map `FILE`
   Specify a code execution map to use.
-Code execution maps produced by the Fuse, SpecEmu, Spud, Zero and Z80 Spectrum emulators are supported.
+Code execution maps produced by ``rzxplay.py`` and by the Fuse, SpecEmu, Spud, Zero and Z80 Spectrum emulators are supported.

 -o, --org `ADDR`
   Specify the origin address of a binary file.
 The default origin address is